Xixaus/SIA-CE-code/SIA-CE/docs/chemstation-api/introduction.md

 The ChemStation API provides a Python interface for controlling Agilent ChemStation software and CE instruments.
 It enables automated control of capillary electrophoresis systems without manual intervention.

-Tady napiš, že to funguje na to, že se posílají příkazy do comandlinu. (command processor).
-Poté tam nějak zniň že to funguje na principu speciálního makra a pak se odkaž na další stránku, kde je to více popsáno.
-Něco tu napiš, že již jsou predpřipravené příkazy pro použití a že to příkazy mohou být využívány pro chemstation ale již to nefunguje na novějších OpenLAB CDS 2.x.
-Poté tam něco papiš, že je to přispůsoberno konkrétně pro použití na kapilární elktroforézy ale není problém si t upravit pro jakékolikv zařízení
+The API works by sending commands directly to ChemStation's Command Processor (CP) through a specialized communication protocol.
+Commands are sent from Python to ChemStation's command line interface, enabling direct control of all ChemStation functionality.
+This is achieved through a special macro system that monitors for Python commands and executes them within ChemStation - more details about this communication protocol can be found on the [File-Based Protocol](file-protocol.md) page.

+The API provides pre-built commands and methods for common operations, making it easy to automate complex analytical workflows.
+While these commands work with current ChemStation versions, please note that compatibility with newer OpenLAB CDS 2.x versions may be limited.

+The system is specifically optimized for capillary electrophoresis applications, but can be easily adapted for any instrument controlled by ChemStation software.

 ## Key Capabilities

 ### Instrument Control (CE)
-- Load and unload vials from carousel to analysis positions a zjištováná stavu pozic
+- Load and unload vials from carousel to analysis positions
-- aplikace tlaku na kapiláru (apply pressure a flush)
-- Monitor vial positions and system state
+- Monitor vial positions and system states
+- Apply pressure to capillary (pressure application and flushing)
--
+- Real-time system monitoring

 ### Method Management
 - Load existing methods
-- ukládání method
+- Save methods with modifications
 - Run methods with sample-specific information
-- monitoring
+- Progress monitoring and control

 ### Sequence Operations
-- Load and save sequence
+- Load and save sequences
 - Modify sequence tables
 - Import sequence tables from Excel
 - Control sequence execution (start/pause/resume)